Abstracted-Labs/InvArch/docs/collator-instructions.md

  ``git clone git@github.com:InvArch/InvArch-Node.git``

-Type the following command, and make sure you can see "gm-chain", if not then you likely did something wrong.
+Type the following command, and make sure you can see "InvArch-Node", if not then you likely did something wrong.

   ``ls -la``

-Enter the repo and check out the most recent tagged release of code (https://github.com/GMorDIE/gm-chain/releases)
+Enter the repo and check out the most recent tagged release of code (https://github.com/InvArch/InvArch-Node/releases)

 ```
 cd InvArch-Node
-git checkout v1.2.0
+git checkout $(git describe --tags $(git rev-list --tags --max-count=1))
 ```

 You need to compile the code, this will take quite a while depending on your system (30+ minutes is normal):
- ``cargo build --release``

-Mid-way through compiling, you likely need to enter this command when prompted:

-``rustup target add wasm32-unknown-unknown``

-Resume compiling:

-``cargo build --release``
+ ``cargo build --release --features tinkernet``

 Move the node executable to `usr/local/bin`, make it executable, and change ownership to our `tinkernet-collator` service user:
 ```